 It is the Audit Committee's policy to approve in advance the types and amounts of audit, audit-related, tax, and any other services to be provided by our independent registered public accounting firm.
-In situations where it is not possible to obtain full Audit Committee approval, the Audit Committee has delegated authority to the Chair of the Audit Committee to grant pre-approval of auditing, audit-related, tax, and all other services up to \$20,000.
+In situations where it is not practicable to obtain full Audit Committee approval, the Audit Committee has delegated authority to the Chair of the Audit Committee to grant pre-approval of auditing, audit-related, tax, and all other services up to \$20,000.
 Any pre-approved decisions by the Chair are required to be reviewed with the Audit Committee at its next scheduled meeting.
-The Audit Committee approved 100% of all services provided by Plante Moran and EKS&H during fiscal 2018 and fiscal 2017.
+The Audit Committee approved 100% of all services provided by Plante Moran and EKS&H during 2019 and 2018.